 Know a little someone who loves a pancakes recipe or two?
 Make their day extra special and let them get their hands sticky in the kitchen too…

-Healthy pancake recipe for kids of all ages are easy to make.
-There are different tasks each age group can get stuck into until eventually they have the confidence and skills to be able to make them from start to finish – just be prepared for some sticky ceilings.
-Once your pancakes recipe are made, the options of what you can fill them with are endless from cheese and spinach to chocolate and bananas…
+Healthy pancake recipe for kids of all ages is easy to make.
+There are different tasks each age group can get stuck into until eventually, they have the confidence and skills to be able to make them from start to finish – just be prepared for some sticky ceilings.
+Once your pancakes recipe is made, the options of what you can fill them with are endless from cheese and spinach to chocolate and bananas…

 Toddlers love pancakes for breakfast or even for a snack.
 Frozen pancake recipe or pancakes from a mix work well when you’re in a hurry, but homemade pancakes don’t take that much longer and you can give your child healthier choices and more variety.
 Give these pancake recipes a try.

 How to make Healthy pancake recipe for kids

 Once you learn how to make pancakes from scratch, you can delight your family with homemade pancake recipes of every variety.

 Easy Alphabet Pancakes

 - Brush griddle or skillet with vegetable oil or spray with cooking spray; heat griddle to 375°F or heat skillet over medium heat.